boklm/torsocks-netns/README.md

 2021-03-29 19:52:06 (231 KB/s) - ‘index.html’ saved [18381/18381]
 </pre>

-In the `torsocks` mode, if we unset LD_PRELOAD, connections are not working anymore:
+In the `torsocks` mode, if we unset `LD_PRELOAD`, connections are not working anymore:

 <pre>
 $ ./torsocks-netns bash